lerotsy/collab-TODO/README.md

 ### Sharing
 - `POST /share_todo_list`: Share a todo list with another user.

+## Testing
+Unit tests have been written for the various API endpoints to ensure reliability and proper functioning.
+These tests can be run using the following command:

+`$ python -m unittest discover -s tests`

 ## Future Enhancements
 - I plan to add a real-time notification system.
 This will allow users to receive updates whenever a shared todo list is modified.
 - I am currently working on the frontend aspect of this project using React JS.